 12. Regular Security Assessments and Penetration Testing

-By following these best practices, small businesses in Charlotte can significantly reduce their risk of a security breach.
-At Bitek Solutions, we offer comprehensive Microsoft 365 security services tailored to your SMB’s needs.
-Our team ensures that your environment is not only secure but also compliant with industry standards.
+At Bitek Solutions, we offer comprehensive Microsoft 365 support and security services tailored to your SMB’s needs.
+Our team ensures that your environment is not only secure but also configured correctly from day one.
+Schedule a free Microsoft 365 security review to identify gaps and get a clear action plan.